Is it safe to swim here?

 What is Swim Guide?

 Swim Guide is an international program used by Riverkeepers and other advocates to provide up-to-date recreational water quality data for beaches, lakes, and rivers around the world.
 Catawba Riverkeeper piloted the program on Lake Wylie in 2019.

 How does it work?

 Riverkeeper staff, interns, and volunteers collect samples on Thursday mornings, which are tested for E. coli in the Riverkeeper’s in-house lab.
-Results will be posted on Fridays in a stoplight system (green, yellow, red), so that you can make informed decisions about swimming over the weekend.
+Results are posted on Fridays in a stoplight system (green, yellow, red), so that you can make informed decisions about swimming over the weekend.

 Why test for E. coli?

 Recreational standards usually focus on indicator bacteria, which are used to detect the level of fecal contamination in the water.
 E.Coli is considered a better indicator of human sewage than other types of bacteria because they are found in intestines of warm blooded animals.
 E. coli is the type of bacteria that local health authorities look for in freshwater.
 Primary contact with water containing high levels of fecal bacteria and other pollutants can lead to disease, infection, and rashes.

 Results are also be shared on the national Swim Guide map and will follow a stoplight system to help you easily understand results.
 Locations that come back with high amounts of E. coli will be marked red.

 Volunteer as a Boat Captain for Swim Guide 2022!

 We’re looking for volunteers to drive their boats to designated spots each week.
 All supplies will be provided and gas will be reimbursed by Catawba Riverkeeper.
-Learn more and email Claire Atkins-Davis (email@example.com) if you’re interested.
+Learn more and email firstname.lastname@example.org if you’re interested.